telerik/reporting-docs/importing-reports/crystal-reports-converter.md

 * __Special fields__  - The converter recognizes and converts the following Crystal Reports special fields: *PrintDate, PrintTime, ModificationDate, ModificationTime, DataDate, DataTime, RecordNumber, PageNumber, TotalPageCount, Page N of M*.

-## Configuring Telerik Report Designer to use Crystal Reports Converter
+## Configuring the Report Designer to Use the Converter

 In order to load the Crystal Reports assemblies needed for the conversion, proper binding redirects need to be added to the configuration file of the report designer application.
 When using the Standalone Report Designer, this file is *Telerik.ReportDesigner.exe.config* , placed in the *\Report Designer*  subfolder of the product installation category.
 When using the Visual Studio Report Designer, this file is *devenv.exe.config* , placed in the *\Common7\Ide*  subfolder of Visual Studio installation directory.
 The binding redirects need to point to the version of Crystal Reports runtime installed on the machine.